 Can I Recover Damages If I’m Being Blamed for a Distracted Driving Accident in Florida?

 A single factor causes some auto accidents.
 In other cases, multiple things can happen to contribute to the accident.
 Under the comparative fault laws in Florida, you don’t lose your right to seek compensation if you share some of the blame.
+However, you do lose that right if you are mostly responsible.

 Liability will be divided between everyone who was responsible for the accident.
 Each party is responsible for its share of damages.
 In other words, your compensation award can be reduced in proportion to your percentage of fault.